This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

-Having a baby is expensive but you can use some of these tips to help mitigate some of these costs.
-Keep in mind that baby’s don’t need all that much stuff, even though there are tons and tons of products being marketed to make you think differently.
+Having a baby is expensive, but you can use some of these tips to help mitigate some of these costs.
+Keep in mind that babies don’t need all that much stuff, even though there are tons and tons of products being marketed to make you think differently.

 Before you spend your life’s savings on baby gear, take the time to think about whether you really need it or not.
 What are some of your tips for having a baby on a budget?